Working Papers

 The Effects of High School Curriculum Standards Reform: Evidence from Texas

-Home Town Labor Markets and Degree Choice (with Ryan Mather)
+Home Town Labor Markets and Degree Choice

 We demonstrate that conditions in a student's local hometown labor market influence their course-taking choices while in high school, and also their initial and final majors when they go to attend college.
 As a possible mechanism to explain this, we demonstrate that growth in local relevant employment for STEM workers increases a measure of relevant wages for those workers.
 Next, motivated by evidence that past conditions in a student's labor market may continue to affect a student's present decisions, we estimate a dynamic discrete choice model in which students can respond to labor market conditions in each period, and the decisions made in one period have implications for the next.
 Using this model, we find that allowing students the option to pursue STEM-intensive course loads while in high school contributes to their likelihood of pursuing a STEM degree in college and increases their earnings once in the labor market.
 Additionally, having this course option while in high school increases the responsiveness of students' college major choices and wages to changes in the local labor market.

-School Accountability and Teacher Labor Markets (Field Paper)
+School Accountability and Teacher Labor Markets

 I study the impact of school and district accountability pressures on elementary school teacher labor markets and student performance in Wisconsin.
 I find a strong inverse relationship between accountability scores and teacher turnover.
 Using a regression discontinuity design, I find limited evidence that teacher turnover discontinuously changes at any cutoff, even when conditioning on value-added.
 Moreover, changes in school-level value-added and student test performance appear unaffected by being on either side of a cutoff.